ak--47/carvis/README.md

 The primarily motivation for this utility is to feed reverse-ETLs (like [Census](https://www.getcensus.com/) or [Hightouch](https://hightouch.io/)) which demonstrate how tabular data can be mapped to event (or people) data. 🥳

+Carvis can also make dimension tables for use in Mixpanel.

 # install

   - clone the repo